The 1:6:3 Scholarship is named to point to the text in Matthew (the 1st book of the New Testament), chapter 6, verse 3, which says:

 Milca Soler is a graduate of the Atlantic Union College nursing program.
 She began her career as a Med-Surg nurse at Fitchburg Memorial Hospital in Massachusetts.
 Mrs. Soler has also worked at Florida Hospital Altamonte as a Med-Surg nurse and a case worker.
 After a short break, she returned to the work force not as a nurse, but as an educator, tutoring student at the Adventist University Center for Academic Achievement where she taught and mentored many, many students.

 Eddie Soler received his bachelor’s degree in business administration from Southern Adventist University.
 He is a member of the American Institute of Certified Public Accountants and the Healthcare Financial Management Association.
-Currently Mr. Soler is executive vice president and CFO of Florida Hospital.
+Currently Mr. Soler is Executive Vice President of Finance for Adventist Health System.
 Mr. and Mrs. Soler recognize the incredible benefit their respective degrees have brought them and want to help others enjoy the same sense of accomplishment and success.

 Marley and Beverly Soper Scholarship